Aafalah/PDF-maldoc-detection/README.md

 ```
 peepdf adobe_pdf_embedded_exe_nojs.pdf -i
 ```
 The results show a launch action and openAction, but no other indicators of malicious content.
-Also, the file is very small with only 5 objects, and no streams.
-Something does not look right, specially that the file size is nearly 300kb, so it must have some content.
+Also, the file is very small, with only 5 objects, and no streams.
+Something does not look right, especially that the file size is nearly 300kb, so it must have some content.

 Type `metadata` to inspect the metadata of the file.
 No results are returned.
 Type `tree` to inspect the hierarchical structure of the document.
 Once again, no indicator of content.
 Let's inspect those suspicious elements.
 Type `object 1`.
-We can see object 5 will be executed when the documen is opened.
+We can see that object 5 will be executed when the document is opened.
 Let's inspect that with `object 5`.

-We can see a lanuch action that will start a command line interface and type a very long and complicated command.
+We can see a launch action that will start a command-line interface and type a very long and complicated command.

 The command seems to be retrieving some data from the document itself using a Visual Basic script.
-As inspecting the lecgical structure did not reveal any content, it is time we ispect the physical structure of the document.
-Type `offsets`.
+As inspecting the logical structure did not reveal any content, it is time we inspect the physical structure of the document — type `offsets`.

 The results show that the header is at offset 0 - as it should be.
-However, object 1 does not start until offset 295,220.
+However, object 1 does not start until the offset 295,220.
 This is the size in bytes.
 Which nearly equals the size of the entire document.
 This suggests that there is something embedded between the header and the first object.
-The easiest way to ispect this is to use a hex viewer.
-Launch your favorite hex viewer and inspect the document.
+The easiest way to inspect this is to use a hex viewer.
+Launch your favourite hex viewer and inspect the document.

-You can clearly see a massive hexadecimal string right after the header of the file.
-Highlight the string, upto the declaration of the first object "1 0 obj<<".
+You can see a massive hexadecimal string right after the header of the file.
+Highlight the string, up to the declaration of the first object "1 0 obj<<".
 Now copy the string into a new file.

 The hexadecimal string can be converted into a binary using a short script (Perl or Python will do).